milaq/EDTracker2_ArduinoHardware/README.md

  - Invensense Motion Driver (Invensense)
  - Wire (TWI) library included (Nicholas Zambetti - GNU license)

+NB: We removed the keyboard and mouse components from the USB HID descriptor as of 28th Jan (pushed to Git 28th Feb) in the interests of space and neatness.
+If these matter to you (maybe you have customised the firmware to report as a mouse, for example) then please revert to the previous release of the hardware files.

 Tested successfully with Arduino IDE 1.8.5